LimeChain/gosemble/docs/2-go-to-wasm.md

 ## 4. Conclusion

 The resulting proof of concept could be used to develop Polkadot Runtimes, ...
-Current research document is usefull as starting point to provides context make further contributions to the project or to take new direction implementing alternative toolchain.
+Current research document is useful as starting point to provides context make further contributions to the project or to take new direction implementing alternative toolchain.

 ## 5. Discussion